Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

 Additionally, gmx_MMPBSA_test can run in parallel, decreasing the execution time gmx_MMPBSA_test will download the most recent version of the repository in the specified folder and will perform the calculations

-=== "all"

-        gmx_MMPBSA_test -f /home/user/Documents -t all -n 10

-    Through this command-line, gmxMMPBSA_test will:

-    * Download gmx_MMPBSA repository content in `/home/user/Documents`
-    * Do `all` set of examples
-    * Perform the calculation on 10 examples at the sime time (1 processor per example)

 === "minimal"

         gmx_MMPBSA_test -f /home/user/Documents -n 10 [-t minimal is the default]